Mardi Himal: Wildlife

 Researchers conducted two bird surveys in the winter and summer of 2019, starting from where the SETI-Gandaki River meets with Low Camp on Mardi Himal.
 The researcher counted birds every 100 meters while climbing from 1030 meters above sea level to 3050 meters above sea level and looked at how different factors like the environment affected the number and type of birds they found.
 They recorded 673 birds of 152 different species, with 72 species observed in winter and 80 in summer.
 They saw that as they climbed higher in the mountains, the number of species first increased, reached a peak, and then decreased again.
 This happened in both winter and summer.
 Factors like temperature, precipitation, distance to water sources, and distance to human settlements affected the richness of bird species with certain types of birds being influenced more strongly by climate variables.
 In Mardi Himal the variety of birds is influenced by different factors such as where they live, how hot and rainy it is, what food is available, and if there are any disturbances.

+Wildlife in Mardi Himal: - Chances to spot different creatures while trekking in the Annapurna region.
+On the routes, hikers can find the Himalayan monal, the national bird of Nepal, On top of the pheasants, langurs, and mountain goats.
+Various types of deer as well as brightly colored birds can be found in the wooded paths; Still, the higher elevations are sometimes where one might encounter seldom seen Himalayan fauna.